 Momperousse’s entrepreneurial journey began in 2009 when she went through what she refers to as a “hair-tastrophe.”
 While straightening her locks at a salon, whole clumps fell out because of damage caused by a too-hot iron.
 Momperousse was unable to find the black castor oil she normally used for hair repair.
-Frustrated, she decided to make sure it was more accessible, not only for herself, but for others too.
+Frustrated, she decided to make sure it was more accessible — not only for herself, but for others too.

 “I had a personal need that was unfulfilled, and I wanted to solve that problem,” she says.
 It’s a unique story that, at the same time, hits familiar notes — a plurality of women who participated in our 3-year 1,000 Stories project said they started their companies to solve a problem or fill a gap in the market (41 percent, in all).

-To launch Kreyol Essence, Momperousse used her savings to make a prototype of her first product, a move she described as scary.
+To launch Kreyol Essence, Momperousse used her personal savings to make a prototype of her first product, a move she described as scary.
 “But I believed in the vision of the company and the community so much that I had to take the risk,” she says.

 She dedicated the next two years to securing additional financing for production, packaging and more.
-“It was hard, because I was thrust into a world of P&L statements, ROIs, and all of these terms that I had to self-educate myself on,” she says.
+“It was hard, because I was thrust into a world of P&L statements, ROIs, and all of these terms that I had to educate myself on,” she says.
 “And, it’s an arena where you don’t find many women, especially women of color or Caribbean-American women.
 It felt like I had three strikes against me.”

 She ultimately leaned on a network of mentors — mostly male — to get more comfortable with talking numbers in pitch meetings.
 Now, she feels fully confident “sitting at any table and negotiating deals.”

-She also earned a Bachelor’s degree from Rutgers University and a Master’s from Cornell University, and took part in Cornell’s eLab accelerator, all while building Kreyol Essence into what it is today.
+She also earned a bachelor’s degree from Rutgers University and a master’s from Cornell University, and took part in Cornell’s eLab accelerator, all while building Kreyol Essence into what it is today.

 Story continues below image.

-As an entrepreneur, she’s not alone in prioritizing social impact; helping and inspiring others was named as a key element of success by just over a quarter of our 1,000 Stories project participants.
+And as an entrepreneur, she’s not alone in prioritizing social impact; helping and inspiring others was named as a key element of success by just over a quarter of our 1,000 Stories project participants.

 In 2015, Momperousse focused on ramping up production, which she says was a significant feat to accomplish in a developing nation.
 But now, she’s determined to make Kreyol Essence a household name.

-“We’re launching new products, as well as new packaging,” she says, adding that she hopes to debut both in May of 2016.
+“We’re launching new products, as well as new packaging,” she says, adding that she hopes to debut both in May 2016.
 “And we’re really focused on increasing distribution in the United States, as well as Europe.
 We’re even starting to get into the Caribbean marketplace.”

-Through it all, Momperousse has never forgotten the family that has supported her, including her entrepreneurial grandparents, her business and life partner, Stephane Jean Baptiste, and of course, her mother.
+Through it all, Momperousse has never forgotten the family that has supported her, including her entrepreneurial grandparents, her business and life partner, Stephane Jean Baptiste — and of course, her mother.
 “It’s one thing when you start a business to have energy and support.
 But also, when things are very tough, it’s good to have that family nucleus.”